boldflight/BibleConverter/test_EPUB/output/1kings.md

 [22] Omri’s supporters were stronger than those who supported Tibni son of Ginath.
 Tibni died; Omri became king.
 [23] In the thirty-first year of Asa’s reign over Judah, Omri became king over Israel.
 He ruled for twelve years, six of them in Tirzah.
 [24] He purchased the hill of Samaria from Shemer for two talents of silver.
 He launched a construction project there and named the city he built after Shemer, the former owner of the hill of Samaria.
-[25] Omri did more evil in the sight of the Lord than all who were before him.
+[25] Omri did more evil in the sight of the **Lord** than all who were before him.
-[26] He followed in the footsteps of Jeroboam son of Nebat and encouraged Israel to sin; they angered the Lord God of Israel with their worthless idols.
+[26] He followed in the footsteps of Jeroboam son of Nebat and encouraged Israel to sin; they angered the **Lord** God of Israel with their worthless idols.
 [27] The rest of the events of Omri’s reign, including his accomplishments and successes, are recorded in the scroll called the Annals of the Kings of Israel.
 [28] Omri passed away and was buried in Samaria.
 His son Ahab replaced him as king.

 ### Ahab Promotes Idolatry

 [29] In the thirty-eighth year of Asa’s reign over Judah, Omri’s son Ahab became king over Israel.
 Ahab son of Omri ruled over Israel for twenty-two years in Samaria.
-[30] Ahab son of Omri did more evil in the sight of the Lord than all who were before him.
+[30] Ahab son of Omri did more evil in the sight of the **Lord** than all who were before him.
 [31] As if following in the sinful footsteps of Jeroboam son of Nebat were not bad enough, he married Jezebel the daughter of King Ethbaal of the Sidonians.
 Then he worshiped and bowed to Baal.
 [32] He set up an altar for Baal in the temple of Baal he had built in Samaria.
-[33] Ahab also made an Asherah pole; he did more to anger the Lord God of Israel than all the kings of Israel who were before him.
+[33] Ahab also made an Asherah pole; he did more to anger the **Lord** God of Israel than all the kings of Israel who were before him.
 [34] During Ahab’s reign, Hiel the Bethelite rebuilt Jericho.
-Abiram, his firstborn son, died when he laid the foundation; Segub, his youngest son, died when he erected its gates, in keeping with the Lord’s message that he had spoken through Joshua son of Nun.
+Abiram, his firstborn son, died when he laid the foundation; Segub, his youngest son, died when he erected its gates, in keeping with the **Lord’**s message that he had spoken through Joshua son of Nun.

 ## Chapter 17

 ### Elijah Visits a Widow in Sidonian Territory

-[1] Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, “As certainly as the Lord God of Israel lives (whom I serve), there will be no dew or rain in the years ahead unless I give the command.”
+[1] Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, “As certainly as the **Lord** God of Israel lives (whom I serve), there will be no dew or rain in the years ahead unless I give the command.”
-[2] The Lord’s message came to him:
+[2] The **Lord’**s message came to him:
 [3] “Leave here and travel eastward.
 Hide out in the Kerith Valley near the Jordan.
 [4] Drink from the stream; I have already told the ravens to bring you food there.”
-[5] So he carried out the Lord’s message; he went and lived in the Kerith Valley near the Jordan.
+[5] So he carried out the **Lord**’s message; he went and lived in the Kerith Valley near the Jordan.
 [6] The ravens would bring him bread and meat each morning and evening, and he would drink from the stream.
 [7] After a while, the stream dried up because there had been no rain in the land.
-[8] The Lord’s message came to him,
+[8] The **Lord’**s message came to him,
 [9] “Get up, go to Zarephath in Sidonian territory, and live there.
 I have already told a widow who lives there to provide for you.”
 [10] So he got up and went to Zarephath.
 When he went through the city gate, there was a widow gathering wood.
 He called out to her, “Please give me a little water in a cup, so I can take a drink.”
 [11] As she went to get it, he called out to her, “Please bring me a piece of bread.”
-[12] She said, “As certainly as the Lord your God lives, I have no food, except for a handful of flour in a jar and a little olive oil in a jug.
+[12] She said, “As certainly as the **Lord** your God lives, I have no food, except for a handful of flour in a jar and a little olive oil in a jug.
 Right now I am gathering a couple of sticks for a fire.
 Then I’m going home to make one final meal for my son and myself.
 After we have eaten that, we will die of starvation.”
 [13] Elijah said to her, “Don’t be afraid.
 Go and do as you planned.
 But first make me a small cake and bring it to me; then make something for yourself and your son.
-[14] For this is what the Lord God of Israel has said: ‘The jar of flour will not be empty and the jug of oil will not run out until the day the Lord makes it rain on the surface of the ground.’”
+[14] For this is what the **Lord** God of Israel has said: ‘The jar of flour will not be empty and the jug of oil will not run out until the day the **Lord** makes it rain on the surface of the ground.’”
 [15] She went and did as Elijah told her; there was always enough food for Elijah and for her and her family.
-[16] The jar of flour was never empty and the jug of oil never ran out, in keeping with the Lord’s message that he had spoken through Elijah.
+[16] The jar of flour was never empty and the jug of oil never ran out, in keeping with the **Lord’**s message that he had spoken through Elijah.
 [17] After this the son of the woman who owned the house got sick.
 His illness was so severe he could no longer breathe.
 [18] She asked Elijah, “Why, prophet, have you come to me to confront me with my sin and kill my son?”
 [19] He said to her, “Hand me your son.”
 He took him from her arms, carried him to the upper room where he was staying, and laid him down on his bed.
-[20] Then he called out to the Lord, “O Lord, my God, are you also bringing disaster on this widow I am staying with by killing her son?”
+[20] Then he called out to the **Lord**, “O **Lord**, my God, are you also bringing disaster on this widow I am staying with by killing her son?”
-[21] He stretched out over the boy three times and called out to the Lord, “O Lord, my God, please let this boy’s breath return to him.”
+[21] He stretched out over the boy three times and called out to the **Lord**, “O **Lord**, my God, please let this boy’s breath return to him.”
-[22] The Lord answered Elijah’s prayer; the boy’s breath returned to him and he lived.
+[22] The **Lord** answered Elijah’s prayer; the boy’s breath returned to him and he lived.
 [23] Elijah took the boy, brought him down from the upper room to the house, and handed him to his mother.
 Elijah then said, “See, your son is alive!”
-[24] The woman said to Elijah, “Now I know that you are a prophet and that the Lord’s message really does come through you.”
+[24] The woman said to Elijah, “Now I know that you are a prophet and that the **Lord’**s message really does come through you.”

 ## Chapter 18

 ### Elijah Meets the King’s Servant

-[1] Some time later, in the third year of the famine, the Lord’smessage came to Elijah, “Go, make an appearance before Ahab, so I may send rain on the surface of the ground.”
+[1] Some time later, in the third year of the famine, the **Lord’s**message came to Elijah, “Go, make an appearance before Ahab, so I may send rain on the surface of the ground.”
 [2] So Elijah went to make an appearance before Ahab.
 [3] So Ahab summoned Obadiah, who supervised the palace.
-(Now Obadiah was a very loyal follower of the Lord.
+(Now Obadiah was a very loyal follower of the **Lord**.
-[4] When Jezebel was killing the Lord’s prophets, Obadiah took 100 prophets and hid them in two caves in two groups of fifty.
+[4] When Jezebel was killing the **Lord**’s prophets, Obadiah took 100 prophets and hid them in two caves in two groups of fifty.
 He also brought them food and water.)
 [5] Ahab told Obadiah, “Go through the land to all the springs and valleys.
 Maybe we can find some grazing areas so we can keep the horses and mules alive and not have to kill some of the animals.”
 [6] They divided up the land between them to search it; Ahab went one way by himself and Obadiah went the other way by himself.
 [7] As Obadiah was traveling along, Elijah met him.
 When he recognized him, he fell facedown to the ground and said, “Is it really you, my master, Elijah?”
 [8] He replied, “Yes, go and say to your master, ‘Elijah is back.’”
 [9] Obadiah said, “What sin have I committed that you are ready to hand your servant over to Ahab for execution?
-[10] As certainly as the Lord your God lives, my master has sent to every nation and kingdom in an effort to find you.
+[10] As certainly as the **Lord** your God lives, my master has sent to every nation and kingdom in an effort to find you.
 When they say, ‘He’s not here,’ he makes them swear an oath that they could not find you.
 [11] Now you say, ‘Go and say to your master, “Elijah is back.”’
-[12] But when I leave you, the Lord’s Spirit will carry you away so I can’t find you.
+[12] But when I leave you, the **Lord**’s Spirit will carry you away so I can’t find you.
 If I go tell Ahab I’ve seen you, he won’t be able to find you and he will kill me.
-That would not be fair, because your servant has been a loyal follower of the Lord from my youth.
+That would not be fair, because your servant has been a loyal follower of the **Lord** from my youth.
-[13] Certainly my master is aware of what I did when Jezebel was killing the Lord’s prophets.
-I hid 100 of the Lord’s prophets in two caves in two groups of fifty and I brought them food and water.
+[13] Certainly my master is aware of what I did when Jezebel was killing the **Lord**’s prophets.
+I hid 100 of the **Lord**’s prophets in two caves in two groups of fifty and I brought them food and water.
 [14] Now you say, ‘Go and say to your master, “Elijah is back,”’ but he will kill me.”
-[15] But Elijah said, “As certainly as the Lord of Heaven’s Armies lives (whom I serve), I will make an appearance before him today.”
+[15] But Elijah said, “As certainly as the **Lord** of Heaven’s Armies lives (whom I serve), I will make an appearance before him today.”

 ### Elijah Confronts Baal’s Prophets

 [16] When Obadiah went and informed Ahab, the king went to meet Elijah.
 [17] When Ahab saw Elijah, he said to him, “Is it really you, the one who brings disaster on Israel?”
 [18] Elijah replied, “I have not brought disaster on Israel.
-But you and your father’s dynasty have, by abandoning the Lord’s commandments and following the Baals.
+But you and your father’s dynasty have, by abandoning the **Lord**’s commandments and following the Baals.
 [19] Now send out messengers and assemble all Israel before me at Mount Carmel, as well as the 450 prophets of Baal and 400 prophets of Asherah whom Jezebel supports.”
 [20] Ahab sent messengers to all the Israelites and had the prophets assemble at Mount Carmel.
 [21] Elijah approached all the people and said, “How long are you going to be paralyzed by indecision?
-If the Lord is the true God, then follow him, but if Baal is, follow him!”
+If the **Lord** is the true God, then follow him, but if Baal is, follow him!”
 But the people did not say a word.
-[22] Elijah said to them: “I am the only prophet of the Lord who is left, but there are 450 prophets of Baal.
+[22] Elijah said to them: “I am the only prophet of the **Lord** who is left, but there are 450 prophets of Baal.
 [23] Let them bring us two bulls.
 Let them choose one of the bulls for themselves, cut it up into pieces, and place it on the wood.
 But they must not set it on fire.
 I will do the same to the other bull and place it on the wood.
 But I will not set it on fire.
-[24] Then you will invoke the name of your god, and I will invoke the name of the Lord.
+[24] Then you will invoke the name of your god, and I will invoke the name of the **Lord**.
 The god who responds with fire will demonstrate that he is the true God.”
 All the people responded, “This will be a fair test.”
 [25] Elijah told the prophets of Baal, “Choose one of the bulls for yourselves and go first, for you are the majority.
 Invoke the name of your god, but do not light a fire.”
 [26] So they took a bull, as he had suggested, and prepared it.
 They invoked the name of Baal from morning until noon, saying, “Baal, answer us.”
 But there was no sound and no answer.
 They jumped around on the altar they had made.
 [27] At noon Elijah mocked them, “Yell louder!
 After all, he is a god; he may be deep in thought, or perhaps he stepped out for a moment or has taken a trip.
 Perhaps he is sleeping and needs to be awakened.”
 [28] So they yelled louder and, in accordance with their prescribed ritual, mutilated themselves with swords and spears until their bodies were covered with blood.
 [29] Throughout the afternoon they were in an ecstatic frenzy, but there was no sound, no answer, and no response.
 [30] Elijah then told all the people, “Approach me.”
 So all the people approached him.
-He repaired the altar of the Lord that had been torn down.
+He repaired the altar of the **Lord** that had been torn down.
-[31] Then Elijah took twelve stones, corresponding to the number of tribes that descended from Jacob, to whom the Lord’s message had come, “Israel will be your name.”
+[31] Then Elijah took twelve stones, corresponding to the number of tribes that descended from Jacob, to whom the **Lord’**s message had come, “Israel will be your name.”
-[32] With the stones he constructed an altar for the Lord.
+[32] With the stones he constructed an altar for the **Lord**.
 Around the altar he made a trench large enough to contain two seahs of seed.
 [33] He arranged the wood, cut up the bull, and placed it on the wood.
 Then he said, “Fill four water jars and pour the water on the offering and the wood.”
 [34] When they had done so, he said, “Do it again.”
 So they did it again.
 Then he said, “Do it a third time.”
 So they did it a third time.
 [35] The water flowed down all sides of the altar and filled the trench.
-[36] When it was time for the evening offering, Elijah the prophet approached the altar and prayed: “O Lord God of Abraham, Isaac, and Israel, prove today that you are God in Israel and that I am your servant and have done all these things at your command.
+[36] When it was time for the evening offering, Elijah the prophet approached the altar and prayed: “O **Lord** God of Abraham, Isaac, and Israel, prove today that you are God in Israel and that I am your servant and have done all these things at your command.
-[37] Answer me, O Lord, answer me, so these people will know that you, O Lord, are the true God and that you are winning back their allegiance.”
+[37] Answer me, O **Lord**, answer me, so these people will know that you, O **Lord**, are the true God and that you are winning back their allegiance.”
-[38] Then fire from the Lord fell from the sky.
+[38] Then fire from the **Lord** fell from the sky.
 It consumed the offering, the wood, the stones, and the dirt, and licked up the water in the trench.
-[39] When all the people saw this, they threw themselves down with their faces to the ground and said, “The Lord is the true God!
-The Lord is the true God!”
+[39] When all the people saw this, they threw themselves down with their faces to the ground and said, “The **Lord** is the true God!
+The **Lord** is the true God!”
 [40] Elijah told them, “Seize the prophets of Baal!
 Don’t let even one of them escape!”
 So they seized them, and Elijah led them down to the Kishon Valley and executed them there.
 [41] Then Elijah told Ahab, “Go on up and eat and drink, for the sound of a heavy rainstorm can be heard.”
 [42] So Ahab went on up to eat and drink, while Elijah climbed to the top of Carmel.
 He bent down toward the ground and put his face between his knees.
 [43] He told his servant, “Go on up and look in the direction of the sea.”
 So he went on up, looked, and reported, “There is nothing.”
 Seven times Elijah sent him to look.
 [44] The seventh time the servant said, “Look, a small cloud, the size of the palm of a man’s hand, is rising up from the sea.”
 Elijah then said, “Go and tell Ahab, ‘Hitch up the chariots and go down, so that the rain won’t overtake you.’”
 [45] Meanwhile the sky was covered with dark clouds, the wind blew, and there was a heavy rainstorm.
 Ahab rode toward Jezreel.
-[46] Now the Lord energized Elijah with power; he tucked his robe into his belt and ran ahead of Ahab all the way to Jezreel.
+[46] Now the **Lord** energized Elijah with power; he tucked his robe into his belt and ran ahead of Ahab all the way to Jezreel.

 ## Chapter 19